"Case studies facilitate our understanding of others. Even more importantly, they assist us in understanding ourselves" -- Alan Neely

 6:30 P.M.
 The calm of the evening in the southern highlands of Papua New Guinea is broken by loud, incessant yells.
 From one end of the Yan village to the other, the air is tense as people wait to hear the reason for the commotion.

-"Singing Out," as the yelling is called, is a way of announcing emergencies, deaths, and other important messages from one village to other villages nearby.
-Such persistent yelling always gets people to asking: "What has happened?"
+"Singing Out," as the yelling is called, is a way of announcing emergencies, deaths, and other important messages that need to be passed from one village to another.
+Such persistent yelling gets people to ask: "What has happened?"

-For the past few years, the Yans who lived on one end of the plateau and the Emsa people who live on the other end have been at war with each other.
-However, there has been a three-month lull in that fighting.
+For the past few years, the Yans and the Emsas, who live on opposite ends of the same plateau, have been at war.
+There has, however, been a three-month lull in that fighting.

 9:45 PM.
 After the pastor and missionary present their case to the villagers, the missionary returns home.
 He feels frustrated and extremely concerned for the captured Emsa.
-Would the Yan villagers so quickly abandon their Christian teaching?
+He wonders: Are the Yan villagers going to abandon their Christian lifestyle?
 Gathering his wife and three children, the missionary seeks God's help through prayer.

 10:30 P.M.
-The low mutterings from the assembly grounds subside.
-Suddenly, frighteningly loud shrieks cut the darkness.
+The low mutterings from the assembly grounds subside, and then, suddenly, loud shrieks cut the darkness.
 They sound like shrieks of victory.
 Has a decision been reached?

 When the missionary goes outside, a jubilant Yan steps forward to say that the missionary should return the intruder's lifeless body to his home village.
 Stunned at the sight, the missionary is both horrified and grieved.
 The crowd insists that the axe-mangled Emsa deserved his end.